-- Our RS curriculum provides a broad and balanced education on a range of faiths, religions and cultures. - The Modern Foreign Languages Department have organised an exchange to Spain. - Year 8 students have an annual visit to France. - Through a rich and challenging humanities curriculum, and through a focus on key events in British History students are encouraged to reflect upon their role in a diverse, multicultural and multi faith society. - There are bi-annual visits to the USA and Iceland in the Senior school. - Prep and Senior Debating societies exist to provide students with a forum through which they can explore and discuss cultural, social and moral issues in a structured way.
+- Our RS curriculum provides a broad and balanced education on a range of faiths, religions and cultures. - Year 8 students have an annual visit to France. - Through a rich and challenging humanities curriculum, and through a focus on key events in British History students are encouraged to reflect upon their role in a diverse, multicultural and multi faith society. - There are bi-annual visits to the USA in the Senior School. - Prep and Senior Debating societies exist to provide students with a forum through which they can explore and discuss cultural, social and moral issues in a structured way.
 There is a Prep version led by TG.